gleissen/hw2/README.md

 **Tip:** Take a look at functions `mapM`, `liftM`, `unzip`, `concat`, `fst` and `snd` which may be useful.
-Note, you don't have to use these function in your implementation, if you prefer writing them in a different way.
+Note, you don't have to use these function in your implementation, if you prefer writing it in a different way.

 You can then use `normalizeQuery` to define `normalizeHorn` and `normalizeBoundM` which normalize regular Horn clauses and bounds, respectively.